nathanshelly/.files/nix/README.md

 A declarative, replicable config comprising everything that makes my dotfiles the unique snowflake they are ❄️

-This configuration should work gracefully on any Unixy system and specify all meaningful configuration including the development environment (shell, editor, color schemes, etc.), user packages, OS settings (keyboard shortcuts, appearance, etc.), background services (`postgresql`, `redis`, etc.) and more.
+This configuration should work gracefully on any Unixy system and specify all meaningful configuration including the user environment (shell, editor, color schemes, etc.), user packages, OS settings (keyboard shortcuts, appearance, etc.), background services (`postgresql`, `redis`, etc.) and more.

 ## why Nix